Suddy-Chan/self-playing-game/README.md

 ## Game Overview

-In this simulation, three AI characters with different personalities interact with their environment to survive.
+In this survival simulation, three AI characters must work together to survive against increasingly difficult monsters.
 Each character:
-- Has a health (HP) system that slowly decays over time
+- Has health (HP) that slowly decays over time
+- Can level up by defeating monsters
+- Gains experience points (EXP) from combat
+- Has combat abilities and can attack monsters
 - Dies permanently when HP reaches 0
 - Moves faster when healthy and slower when injured
 - Can gather resources, build houses, and farm food
-- Learns from their actions through a Q-learning system
+- Learns from their actions through Q-learning
 - Has unique personality traits affecting their behavior

+## Combat System

+- Characters can attack nearby monsters
+- Monsters spawn from the edges of the map
+- Monster levels increase every minute
+- Higher level monsters have:
+  - More HP
+  - Higher damage
+  - Increased movement speed
+- Experience is shared between nearby characters
+- Characters level up to become stronger:
+  - Increased max HP
+  - Higher attack damage
+  - Full heal on level up

 ## Controls

-As a player, you can help the AI characters by adding resources to the environment:
+As a player, you can help the AI characters by adding resources:
-1. Move your mouse to the desired location in the game area
+1. Move your mouse to the desired location
 2. Press keys:
    - `1`: Plant a tree
    - `2`: Plant food
-3. Use the +/- buttons at the top to control simulation speed (1x to 5x)
+3. Use the +/- buttons to control simulation speed (1x to 5x)

 ## Characters